UBC-MDS/obesity-classifier-group17/README.md

 Open URL and once in Jupyter Lab under the "Kernel" menu click "Restart Kernel and Run All Cells...".

-For further work on the environment and updating dependencies use `environment.yml` file (found [here](https://github.com/UBC-MDS/obesity-classifier-group17/blob/main/environment.yml).
+For further work on the environment and updating dependencies use `environment.yml` file (found [here](https://github.com/UBC-MDS/obesity-classifier-group17/blob/main/environment.yml).)
 Once file is updated with new dependencies run:
 ```bash
 conda-lock -k explicit --file environment.yml -p linux-64
 ```
-Push changes to main and on Github Actions > Publish Docker Image run the workflow.
+Push changes to main and on Github Actions > Publish Docker Image and run the workflow.
 Find docker tag in new published image and update the `docker-compose.yml`.

 ## Dependencies